 These injuries are often the result of a chain reaction where one car stops short or the driver behind them is not paying close enough attention resulting in the cars hitting bumpers.
 However, when there is a tractor involved there is the potential that a rear-end accident can cause the car or even truck to go under the hood of the tractor-trailer.

 Tractor-trailer and commercial drivers are notoriously overworked and susceptible to the same distractions that all drivers on the road face.
 It only takes a second for a driver to close their eyes and cross into the lane of oncoming traffic.
-These accidents are often fatal, and in the event that the occupants do survive there is an elevated risk that the injuries they will sustain will be major.
+Head-on truck accidents are often fatal, and in the event that the occupants do survive there is an elevated risk that the injuries they will sustain will be major.

 When the trailer connected to the cab of a trailer swings rapidly to the front of the vehicle it can sweep other cars, trucks, vans, and motorcycles out of the way and cause the truck to jackknife.
 The trailer part of a tractor-trailer truck sometimes swings around during an accident.
 As a result, the trailer folds back toward the truck cab and forms a sharp angle (less than 90 degrees).
 Vehicles trapped in the jackknife part of such accidents often sustain serious damage.